wforest/boo-valley/development.md

 # Starter Theme Development Instructions

-The starter theme was created by **WebMan Design**.
+The starter theme was created by **SulliDigital Design**.
 Please read the instructions below for theme development process.

 ## Additional scripts

 This starter theme requires installation of these additional scripts:

-* [**WebMan WordPress Theme Framework**](https://github.com/webmandesign/webman-theme-framework) - copy the `library` folder into the theme's root folder.
+* [**SulliDigital WordPress Theme Framework**](https://github.com/webmandesign/webman-theme-framework) - copy the `library` folder into the theme's root folder.
 * [**Theme Update Notifier**](https://github.com/webmandesign/webman-theme-framework) - copy the `update-notifier` folder into the `includes` folder.
 * [**WordPress CSS starter**](https://github.com/webmandesign/wp-css-starter) - copy the `starter` SASS folder into the `assets/scss` folder.
 * **OPTIONAL:**